Since 2001 providing the latest information on tropical cyclone activity in the Atlantic Basin and the weather conditions in Puerto Rico.

 Night

-Wednesday Night: Isolated showers.
-Mostly cloudy, with a low around 77.
-East wind 6 to 8 mph.
-Chance of precipitation is 20%.
+Saturday Night: Partly cloudy, with a low around 79.
+East southeast wind 5 to 8 mph.

 National Weather Service Forecast Details